The 10 Best New Features of macOS Mojave

 Your desktop background and Apple’s native apps such as Safari, Photos, Calendar, Xcode, and more will now feature darker colors and themes.
 This is much easier on the eyes, especially for people who spend a lot of time on their Mac.
 Colors in the Photos app also contrast better while in Dark Mode.

 Third-party app developers must add dark modes manually, but other apps such as Pixelmator Pro already fit right in.
-Dark Mode looks beautiful, and we’ll hopefully see it come to iOS in the near future.
+Dark Mode looks beautiful, and many iPhone apps support dark modes, too!

 2. Dynamic Desktop